canng/cann/_posts/2024-10-03-Publication_Artificial_reservoir.md

 ---
 layout: post
-title: "[New Publication] Land use, land cover changes and expansion of artificial reservoirs in Eastern Thailand: Implications for agriculture and vegetation drought reduction"
+title: "Land use, land cover changes and expansion of artificial reservoirs in Eastern Thailand: Implications for agriculture and vegetation drought reduction"
 date: 2024-10-03
 ---